Like Jennie: Live performances

-Jennie included "Like Jennie" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025 at the same time as Rubys release.
+Jennie included "Like Jennie" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025, at the same time as Rubys release.
 She performed it for Billboards Iconic Stage, which was uploaded to Billboard and Billboard Koreas official YouTube channels on March 12.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20.
-"Like Jennie" was later included in Blackpink's Deadline World Tour setlist as a part of Jennie's solo set.
+"Like Jennie" was later included in Blackpink's Deadline World Tour setlist starting July 5 as a part of Jennie's solo set.
+On December 20, Jennie performed "Like Jennie" at the 2025 Melon Music Awards.
+She also performed it at the 40th Golden Disc Awards on January 10, 2026.
+She included the song in her headlining festival sets at ComplexCon Hong Kong on March 22, Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.

 Usage in media

 On September 15, 2025, EA Sports revealed that the song would be included in the soundtrack for the football simulation video game EA Sports FC 26, her debut in the series.

+"Like Jennie" was played at the 83rd Golden Globe Awards on January 11, 2026, as Jennifer Lopez stepped onstage to present the award for Best Actor in a Motion Picture – Musical or Comedy.
+Similarly, episode two of the first season of the Amazon Prime series Off Campus (2026) uses the song to soundtrack Allie (Mika Abdalla) attending a party dressed as Lopez.